One thing: What is your digital shoebox? Do you have a legacy plan for your photos?

 What made this possible?
 A shoebox.

-Before the went digital, we had shoeboxes.
+Before the world went digital, we had shoeboxes.
 And regular boxes.
 And all kinds of other containers into which people stuffed photos.
 My grandparents were no exception, and my aunt was able to track down 60+ years of photos by digging through boxes in a closet.

 Can your photos be found?

 My aunt could track down these historically important pictures because she knew where they were and how to access them.
-How of us can say that about our digital image collections?
-Consider for a moment: if something happened to you right now, who would have access to your photos?
+How many of us can say that about our digital image collections?
+Consider for a : if something happened to you right now, who would have access to your photos?
 And would that person have the information and the tech-savviness to find them?

 My grandparents in the 1950s.
 These are the types of photos that often ended up in shoeboxes: fleeting moments that weren’t particularly significant at the time, but tell the story of the lives we live.